 Connectedness, automation, and machine learning are some of the many terms, which are often widely used to describe Industry 4.0.
 Industry 4.0 tries to merge and blend physical production with tech, artificial intelligence, machine learning, and other elements to design a system that is tightly interwoven and works with the best possible efficiency.
-It enables organizations by equipping them with insights that not only offer them a clear grasp of their operations and functionality but also qualifies them to seize the opportunities and improve their operational efficiency and productivity.
+It enables organizations by equipping them with insights that not only offer them a clear grasp of their operations and functionality but also qualify them to seize the opportunities and improve their operational efficiency and productivity.

 With the availability of such advanced technology, businesses often find themselves in the conundrum of deciding whether they should opt for catering to the needs and requirements of a mass audience or they should only focus on fulfilling niche desires and expectations.
 While selecting a mass audience would benefit the organization in terms of both economies of scale gains as well as quicker production, however, choosing to focus on niche products would help the organization to reap huge profit margins.
 Therefore, the decision of selection should be done after taking as many aspects into consideration.